Internet Safety Guide for Kids

 KISG cyber bullying icon #4

 4. Set boundaries: Put time limits on screen time.
 Include all online activities—from homework to playing games and surfing the web.
-Restrict social media access and email accounts, and set rules for any IM, texting, etc. Let your kids know you’ll be checking in regularly.
+Restrict social media access and email accounts, and set rules for any messaging, texting, etc. Let your kids know you’ll be checking in regularly.
 Be prepared to renegotiate boundaries as your child gets older or starts to use new technology.4

 KISG cyber bullying icon #5